How to explain Carman?

 4. Our Turn Now

 The narrative here is a little loose, but this is Carman’s furthest foray into the complex web of the modern education system.
-He suggests the problem with American schools is that they stopped opening their days with prayer.
-Even if that’s true, Carman and Petra singing about it the school hallways between periods probably aren’t helping.
+He suggests the problem with American schools is that they stopped opening their days with prayer in 1962, which sort of skates over the fact that prayer existed in schools well before Brown v. the Board of Education desegregated public schools.
+So the argument here is decidedly lacking but even if it was true, Carman and Petra dancing about it the school hallways between periods probably didn’t help.

 3. Great God